barbosa88/celfocus-backend-challenge/README.md

 # Challenge
-Implement a RESTful API to manage a shopping cart.
+Implement a RESTful API to manage a shopping cart, using the technology stack described below.

-## API First
-At this stage, a swagger file must be created according to the resources and operations described below.

-## API Resources
+## Data Model
-This API will manage at least 1 resource (carts).
+This API should manage at least one resource - shopping cart - but others may be created to support the implementation.

 A cart can be described by the following properties:
 - Creation date
 - Status